lipsia/BlueSTSDK_Android/README.md

 Note that each callback is performed asynchronously by a background thread.

-Available features can be retrieved from [Features package](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Features/package-frame.html).
+Available features can be retrieved from [Features package](https://stmicroelectronics-centrallabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Features/package-summary.html).

 ####How to add a new Feature

  1. Extend the class Feature:
     1. Create an array of [<code>Feature.Field</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Features/Field.html) that will describe the data exported by the new feature
     2. Create a constructor that accepts only the node as a parameter.
 From this constructor call the [super constructor](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#Feature-java.lang.String-com.st.BlueSTSDK.Node-com.st.BlueSTSDK.Features.Field:A-), passing the feature name and the feature field.
-    3. Implement the method [<code>int Feature.extractData(long,byte[],int)</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#extractData-long-byte:A-int-).
-The method must create the sample object and assign it to the instance variable <code>mLastSample</code>
+    3. Implement the method [<code> Feature.ExtractResult Feature.extractData(long,byte[],int)</code>](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#extractData-long-byte:A-int-).
-    3. Create a utility static method that extracts the data from the Feature.Sample class
+    4. Create a utility static method that extracts the data from the Feature.Sample class
  2. Before start the scanning register the new feature

     ```Java